Kyle Farmer Player Props: Twins vs. Phillies

 Kyle Farmer At The Plate

-- Farmer has eight doubles, two triples, six home runs and 14 walks while batting .238.
+- Farmer has eight doubles, two triples, six home runs and 14 walks while hitting .242.

-- In 52.5% of his 80 games this season, Farmer has picked up at least one hit.
-He's also had 11 multi-hit games.
+- Farmer has reached base via a hit in 43 games this year (of 81 played), and had multiple hits in 11 of those games.

-- Looking at the 80 games he has played this season, he's went deep in six of them (7.5%), and in 2.3% of his trips to the dish.
+- Looking at the 81 games he has played this season, he's went deep in six of them (7.4%), and in 2.3% of his trips to the plate.

-- Farmer has had an RBI in 17 games this season (21.3%), including four multi-RBI outings (5.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Farmer has had an RBI in 17 games this season (21.0%), including four multi-RBI outings (4.9%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.